netdata/netdata/docs/contributing/contributing-documentation.md

 Editing locally is more complicated but allows you to organize complex projects.
 By building documentation locally, you can preview your work using a local web server before you submit your PR.

 In both cases, you'll finish by submitting a pull request (PR).
-Once you submit your PR, GitHub will initiate a number of jobs, including a Netlify preview.
-You can use this preview to view the documentation site with your changes applied, which might help you catch any lingering issues.

 To continue, follow one of the paths below: